 Ohanian and other bullish commentators are basing their predictions on the fact that applications can be built on top of the Ethereum network.
-There is talk of decentralised home sharing apps like Air Bnb or the equivalent of Uber’s ride sharing platforms being created on the Ethereum network.
-If one of these applications proves as successful as their centralised equivalents, the value of Ether tokens would shoot up.
+There is the talk of decentralized home sharing apps like Air Bnb or the equivalent of Uber’s ride-sharing platforms being created on the Ethereum network.
+If one of these applications proves as successful as their centralized equivalents, the value of Ether tokens would shoot up.

 Of note as well is the Enterprise Ethereum Alliance.
-This group of some of the largest companies on the planet are currently testing out blockchain applications backed by the Ethereum network.
-If you look at the below screen shot from the group’s website, you’ll see that there are some rather impressive and exciting names that are interested in Ethereum.
+This group of some of the largest companies on the planet is currently testing out blockchain applications backed by the Ethereum network.
+If you look at the below screenshot from the group’s website, you’ll see that there are some rather impressive and exciting names that are interested in Ethereum.

 Monero is a cryptocurrency with a very real use case already that already exists in the real world.
 Since it’s one of the most successful privacy coins, there are all kinds of reasons why people would want to use it.
 Let's see in Monero is the best coin to mine.

 There are plenty of Monero users who currently buy and sell things for Monero on dark web market places.
 But there are also many examples where privacy-focused coins are useful that aren’t illegal.